Chinnasf/My-Notes-on-Applied-ML/KTH_SS25/lectures/third_day.md

 * REMARK: modified Fourier space (signal space) implies a convolution in the physical space. ---> DIRICHLET KERNEL.

+* Fourier space = signal space
+*  Euclidean space = physical space

+**QUESTION:::: DOES THE AMOUNT OF DECIMALS MATTER FOR YOUR FIELD?
+Is it because of a education purpose or is it because the application requires that amount of decimals**.
+* GLOBAL FILTER: you're using all the data.
+What does global filter mean?
+Is it a downside?
+* How does one handle high frequency oscillations?

+**KEYWORDS**
+* Dissipation
+* decay rate*smoothness / accuracy
+* negative values ?

 ## IMPORTANT FOR GENT PHD

 * Make sure you understand the modeling/simulation (?) processing of signal with shocks, as many probes may pick that from tokamaks.